Curriculum Implemention

 We encourage children to take books home and share them with parents.
 Children in key Stage 1 take home independent reading books, in addition to choosing a text from the library that they would like to share with someone at home.
 Children in Key Stage Two are encouraged to choose from a wide range of texts to read both independently and with an adult at home.
 All children have reading records for home/school communication.

-Writing: Children are given frequent opportunities to write for a range of different audiences and purposes.
-The children are taught key skills under the Threshold Concepts and these are revisited throughout the year, and in subsequent years, to ensure that mastery is achieved.
-High quality modelling of the application of taught skills gives children the opportunities to understand how writers make conscious decisions throughout the writing process and enables them to think as a writer.
-A wide range of stimuli such as texts, real experiences and imagery, are used to capture the children’s imagination and to allow them to apply taught skills into extended pieces of writing.
-Regular opportunities for children to edit and improve their writing, both independently and collaboratively, help children to understand their strengths and areas for development.
+Our lesson structure for the teaching of writing includes the following steps: activation of prior learning so that children can see where the new learning fits with what has been previously taught; explicit strategy instruction of the skill being taught, with opportunities for children to practise this in a range of different ways; high quality modelling of the application of the taught skill(s) to enable children to understand how writers make conscious decisions throughout the writing process and to think as a writer or author; and application of the taught skill into an independent piece of writing.
+A wide range of stimuli, such as texts, real experiences and imagery, are used to capture the children’s imagination and to allow them to apply taught skills into extended pieces of writing.
+Regular opportunities for children to reflect upon and edit and improve their writing, both independently and collaboratively, help children to understand their strengths and areas for development.
 Teachers assess children’s independent writing to identify next steps and to inform subsequent teaching and learning.

 Spelling is taught discretely and applied through all written work.
 Our approach to spelling ensures coverage of all spelling rules whilst ensuring that key rules are repeated over time so that these are embedded into long term memory.
-The teaching of punctuation and grammar is interwoven into writing lessons in a meaningful context and children are given many opportunities to write through other areas of the curriculum.
+The teaching of punctuation and grammar is interwoven into writing lessons in a meaningful context, and, when appropriate, is taught discretely.

 Maths: We believe that in order for pupils to be confident mathematicians, they need a firm foundation and concrete understanding of number and the number system and so, across the school, we use the Concrete Pictorial Abstract (CPA) approach to teaching mathematics.
 This allows children to explore mathematical concepts in lots of different ways, using a range of visual representations and it helps children to see the links between different concepts in this subject.
 This approach is utilised from foundation stage right through to Year 6.
 We use a mastery approach to teaching maths and aim for all children to achieve this.
 To support children to develop their mathematical knowledge, skills and understanding, a lesson structure is in place for maths lessons.
-This structure includes: a daily mental and oral starter; introduction of new learning and expert modelling; a talk task, providing children with the opportunity to practise the new skill collaboratively, and independent application.
+This structure includes: activating prior knowledge; introduction of new learning and expert modelling; a talk task, providing children with the opportunity to practise the new skill collaboratively, and independent application.
 The independent aspect includes challenges, activities and questions designed to develop fluency, varied fluency, reasoning and problem solving.
 Daily assessment in the form of questioning, learning conversations with children and marking of books, identifies any children who may need additional support to achieve mastery of concepts and timely interventions ensure that children catch up.
 Maths lessons are taught daily and in addition to this, children are taught rapid recall of key mathematical facts, using interleaving and distribution to aid memory.
 Children have opportunities across the curriculum to use and apply their mathematical skills, knowledge and understanding in real life contexts.

 Science: Our Science curriculum is structured to allow pupils to explore science through practical and investigative work.
 The aim of the curriculum is to develop ‘working scientifically’ skills such as planning, conducting, recording, concluding and evaluating as well as to secure curriculum knowledge in biology, chemistry and physics.
 We encourage natural curiosity and allow the children to investigate for themselves to find answers to their questions about the world around them and beyond.
-Understanding of the World is interwoven through the EYFS curriculum and taught in adult led sessions, with children then further developing their understanding through a mix of adult and child initiated activities.
-These key concepts are then revisited throughout the year, giving children opportunities to use and apply their skills and understanding across the curriculum.

 D&T: In DT we develop the creative, technical and practical skills and expertise necessary for performing everyday tasks confidently and to participate successfully in an increasingly technological world.
 Children take inspiration from designs and designers and spend time evaluating their products and processes so that they have a secure understanding of the procedures necessary to design, make, evaluate and improve functional products for real purposes.
 Children build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users.
 Children are given opportunities to critique, evaluate and test their ideas and products and the work of others.

 In EYFS, expressive arts and design lessons are taught in a sequence over each half term period.
 Children take inspiration from products that have been designed and made, before then learning the skills necessary to design, make and evaluate their own versions of these products.
-These skills are taught in adult led sessions with children then further developing their understanding through a mix of adult initiated and child initiated activities.
+These skills are taught in adult led sessions with children then further developing their understanding through a mix of adult initiated and child-initiated activities.
 These key concepts are then revisited throughout the year, giving children opportunities to use and apply in real contexts.

 Computing: It is important for all children to understand and apply the fundamental principles and concepts of computer science necessary for performing everyday tasks confidently and participating successfully in an increasingly technological world.
 We teach children the skills and knowledge necessary in order to become responsible, confident, competent and creative users of technology.
 Our computing curriculum gives children opportunities to code, connect, communicate and collect data.
 It is tailored to provide a rich, engaging and memorable programme of study for our children including opportunities to work creatively and collaboratively using a range of software and hardware.